-Based upon shares outstanding as of December 31, 2017, and after giving effect to the conversion of all outstanding shares of preferred stock into shares of our common stock, upon the closing of this offering, our executive officers and directors, combined with our stockholders who owned more than 5% of our outstanding common stock before this offering and their affiliates, will, in the aggregate, beneficially own shares representing approximately 72.3% of our common stock.
-Certain of our existing stockholders, including certain affiliates of our directors, have indicated an interest in purchasing an aggregate of up to \$35 million of shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering to any of these stockholders, or any of these stockholders may determine to purchase more, less or no shares in this offering.
-The foregoing discussion does not give effect to any purchases by these stockholders in this offering.
+Based upon shares outstanding as of March 23, 2018, our executive officers and directors, combined with our stockholders who owned more than 5% of our outstanding common stock and their affiliates, in the aggregate, beneficially own shares representing approximately 83.7% of our common stock.
 As a result, if these stockholders were to choose to act together, they would be able to control all matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these persons, if they choose to act together, would control the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
 This concentration of ownership control may:

-- delay, defer or prevent a change in control; - entrench our management or the board of directors; or

-• impede a merger, consolidation, takeover or other business combination involving us that other stockholders may desire.
+- · delay, defer or prevent a change in control; - entrench our management or the board of directors; or - impede a merger, consolidation, takeover or other business combination involving us that other stockholders may desire.

 Some of these persons or entities may have interests different than yours.
-For example, because many of these stockholders purchased their shares at prices substantially below the price at which shares are being sold in this offering and have held their shares for a longer period, they may be more interested in selling our company to an acquirer than other investors or they may want us to pursue strategies that deviate from the interests of other stockholders.
+For example, because many of these stockholders purchased their shares at prices substantially below the price at which shares are currently being sold and have held their shares for a longer period, they may be more interested in selling our company to an acquirer than other investors or they may want us to pursue strategies that deviate from the interests of other stockholders.